 - Mix the epoxy according to the manufacturer’s instructions.

 - Insert the epoxy into the crack in the travertine, either using a toothpick, a putty knife, or something similar.

 - Scrape up the excess filler with the putty knife, and smooth down the surface of the putty.

-Work With a Contractor for Maintaining Your Travertine Pool Deck
+Maintaining Your Travertine Pool Deck with GPS Pools

 If you clean your travertine tiles on a regular basis, you shouldn’t need much help from a contractor to repair or replace them.
 However, travertine pool deck maintenance is so important that if your travertine tiles have been neglected or simply haven’t weathered well, you’ll need a pool contractor to help.
 Your pool contractor can replace damaged tiles or may recommend a full renovation of your pool deck area.

 At GPS Pools, we help homeowners like you decide which course of action is right for your backyard pool.
 We can help you evaluate the condition of your pool deck.
 If we decide that your pool deck needs replacement instead of repair, we can provide a quote to get you started.